 (a) state the date and time when the licence suspension order will have effect if it is made; and

-(b) explain that if a licence suspension order is made it will not be cancelled until the amount owed is paid; and
+(b) explain that if a licence suspension order is made it will generally not be cancelled until the amount owed is paid; and

 (c) explain the effect of the licence suspension order that may be made; and

+(ca) state that a licence suspension order cannot be made in respect of an offender who is an individual if the offender’s last known address is in a remote area; and

+(cb) explain the effect of section 43(2A)(b) and advise an offender who is an individual to give the Registrar any information about the offender’s personal circumstances that is relevant to whether section 44A(2) would apply if a licence suspension order were made; and

 (d) state the effect that an enforcement warrant will have if it is issued; and

+(da) explain the circumstances in which a fine expiation order can be issued and how an application for a fine expiation order can be made; and

+(db) explain that, if other enforcement action is unsuccessful, the Registrar can apply to the Magistrates Court for a warrant of commitment inquiry to be held; and

+(dc) explain the principles in section 4; and

 (e) contain such other information as is prescribed.

 [Section 42 inserted: No. 48 of 2012 s.
-20.]
+20; amended: No. 25 of 2020 s.
+41.]

+Division 3A — Licence suspension orders

+[Heading inserted: No. 25 of 2020 s.
+42.]

 43. Licence suspension order

-(1) If —

-(a) 28 days have elapsed since the date of issue of a notice of intention to enforce; and

-(b) the amount owed has not been paid,

-then, whether or not an enforcement warrant issued under section 45 is in force, the Registrar may make a licence suspension order in respect of the offender.
+(1) The Registrar may make a licence suspension order in respect of an offender and an enforceable registered fine if —

+(a) a notice of intention to enforce has been issued under section 42 in relation to the fine; and

+(b) the due date specified in that notice has passed.

 (2) A licence suspension order is an order as to such of the matters in subsections (3) and (4) as the Registrar thinks fit.

+(2A) The Registrar cannot make a licence suspension order in respect of an offender who is an individual if —

+(a) the offender’s last known address is in a remote area; or

+(b) the offender has given the Registrar information about the offender’s personal circumstances that gives the Registrar reasonable grounds to believe that section 44A(2) would apply to the offender if the licence suspension order were made.

 (3) If the offender is an individual a licence suspension order may disqualify the offender from one of the following —

 (a) from holding or obtaining a driver’s licence; or